Educate, Advocate, and Celebrate

 Celebration and Inspiration

 The Advocates believe that community is important to our success.
-So, in addition to our work, we also take time to enjoy each others company in our annual summer potluck (almost all fun and almost no business!), and usually have at least one other potluck each year prior to one of our regular meetings.
+Historically we took time to enjoy each other’s company in our annual summer potluck (almost all fun and almost no business!), and usually had at least one other potluck each year prior to one of our regular meetings.
+We hope to be able to return to these celebrations soon!

-We also mark important dates, and have held benefits each spring to recognize International Women’s Day.
+We also mark important dates, and prior to the pandemic held events each spring in recognition of International Women’s Day.
 In October 2017, we held a congregational luncheon celebration for International Day of the Girl.
 This special day acknowledges that the world’s 1.1 billion girls can be powerful agents of change as humanity attempts to solve the global issues of climate change, political conflict, disease, social inequality, and more.
 It also recognizes that the discrimination and gender-based violence experienced by adolescent girls act as formidable barriers to fulfilling their human rights and allowing them to act as equal partners.
 We explored some of the unique challenges girls face, along with some strategies that support girls to realize their potential.

-We also take field trips!
-We are often able to arrange visits to organizations that we plan to raise funds for through our benefits, such as Tomorrow’s Hope and Mary’s Place.
+We have enjoyed many field trips!
+We have been able to arrange visits to organizations that we plan to raise funds for through our benefits or drives, such as Tomorrow’s Hope and Mary’s Place.
 Additionally, in June 2017, several of us visited the Bill and Melinda Gates Visitor Center for the opening of the Half the Sky exhibit.
 We’ve also had outings to films for those interested, including the 2017 summer hit Wonder Woman!
+While these outings are on hold, we look forward to them in the future.

 The intersection of gender with poverty, racial discrimination, and refugee/immigrant issues is one we think of daily.
 Therefore, one of our goals is to educate ourselves and the congregation about issues facing women and girls, and how they interact with other challenges people may encounter.
-To accomplish this, all of our benefis include a discussion of the problems that the beneficiary organization is working to solve.
-Additionally, we have stand-alone events.
+To accomplish this, all of our benefits include a discussion of the problems that the beneficiary organization is working to solve.
+Additionally, we have stand-alone events to which our members and the congregation are invited.
 Some examples include:

 What Will it Take to Make A Woman President?, Discussion, 2016